 Oslo and many other Norwegian cities offer great ice skating opportunities.
 From prepared ice rinks in the city to wild skating in nature – there’s plenty to choose from.

-Ice rinks in OsloOne of the most popular and the best ice rinks in Oslo is the ice rink in Frogner stadion.
+Ice rinks in OsloOne of the most popular and the best ice rinks in Oslo is the ice rink in Frogner Stadium.
 It’s usually open from mid-November till mid-March and has specific times when the public can access it.
 You can check it on the Frogner stadion website here.
 It’s free of charge, you just need your skates.
-Another popular free ice rink in Oslo is Spikersuppa Ice Skating Rink, located on Karl Johans gate, next to National Theatre.
+Another popular free ice rink in Oslo is Spikersuppa Ice Skating Rink, located on Karl Johans gate, next to the National Theatre.
 It’s free and open to anyone.
 It also offers the rental of skates (for a fee), usually from 3 pm-9 pm, but you can check the exact times on their website here.
-Another option for an ice rink in Oslo is Storo Ice-Skating, and Løren ice rink, but they are often occupied by sports teams, and only occasionally open to the public.
+Another option for an ice rink in Oslo is Storo Ice-Skating and Løren ice rink, but they are often occupied by sports teams, and only occasionally open to the public.

 In recent years, many usually popular ice skating rinks in Oslo were closed.
 As an alternative, the city of Oslo has prepared several skating areas, so residents could skate in their local area.
-The most recent and popular addition is the ice rink in front of the Deichman library in Bjørvika.
+The most recent and popular addition is the ice rink in front of the Deichman Library in Bjørvika.

 Here are the other ones, that used to be sometimes prepared (it depends on the year).
-For more information check the Oslo city Facebook page.
+For more information check the Oslo City Facebook page.

 - Blåfjell friområde (“Leker’n”)

 - Bråtan grusbane